Krissana-PPY/Periodic-table-game/README.md

                       Thanawat Thongnoi ==> develop periodic table and feature for 2 month:
                       Krissana Pumpayom ==> Develop game Guess from the picture for 2 month:

-The best features of the game:
+The best features of the game: Periodic table caan see information and have detail
+                               game have different 3 level can play

 The features that you would like to improve: